-Murton is a Scottish Charitable Incorporated Organisation with a dual educational and environmental purpose.
+Murton is a charity with a dual educational and environmental purpose.
 We are situated on a former quarry near Forfar in Angus and manage a thriving nature reserve, visitor farm and tearoom set in 100 acres.

 Our mission is to provide a unique environment in which children, young people and adults can learn and develop essential skills for life.